 The hiring process can be long at times and also potentially expensive.
 Candidates have a lot of skills, traits and experiences that all come off from their resumes.
 But when it comes to software developers, what are you really looking for?
 Is it better to focus on their languages and frameworks or their projects?
+Should you hire a python developer or someone with a wider skill set?
 What type of skills are you searching for and how do you differentiate developers with an equally strong skill set?

 1. Search for Leaders